-We have not performed any non-audit services during FY22 or subsequently which are prohibited by the FRC Ethical Standard.
+We have not performed any non-audit services during FY23 or subsequently which are prohibited by the FRC Ethical Standard.

-We were first appointed as auditor by the shareholders for the 52 week period ended 24 December 2022 on 12 May 2022.
-The period of total uninterrupted engagement is for the financial year ended 24 December 2022.
+We were first appointed as auditor by the shareholders for the 52 week period ended 24 December 2022.
+The period of total uninterrupted engagement is for the two financial periods ended 30 December 2023.

 The Group engagement partner is required to rotate every 5 years.
-As these are the first set of the Group's financial statements signed by Robert Brent, he will be required to rotate off after the FY26 audit.
+As these are the second set of the Group's financial statements signed by Robert Brent, he will be required to rotate off after the FY26 audit.